fortinetdev/terraform-provider-fortios/website/docs/d/fortios_system_csf.html.markdown

 * `action` - Security fabric authorization action.
 * `ha_members` - HA members.
 * `downstream_authorization` - Trust authorizations by this node's administrator.
+* `index` - Index of the downstream in tree.

 The `fabric_connector` block contains:

 * `serial` - Serial.
 * `accprofile` - Override access profile.
 * `configuration_write_access` - Enable/disable downstream device write access to configuration.
+* `vdom` - Virtual domains that the connector has access to.
+If none are set, the connector will only have access to the VDOM that it joins the Security Fabric through.
+The structure of `vdom` block is documented below.

+The `vdom` block contains:

+* `name` - Virtual domain name.

 The `fabric_device` block contains: